 To start with, we will create a instance using the CLI.

-1. Get the list of images using the following command.
+Step 1: Get the list of images using the following command.

 gcloud compute images list